Find Free Snohomish County Public Records: Arrest, Probation & More

 Source: Washington State Department of Health22

-Obtain Birth & Death Information via the Snohomish County Department of Health
+Acquire Birth & Death Certificates via the Snohomish County Department of Health

 Unlike Washington State marriage records, birth certificates, and death certificates can be ordered only by specific authorized individuals.
 This section of the article on searching Snohomish County records will include who can order each kind of record and how to order it.

-Order Birth Certificates from the Snohomish County Health Dept. — In Washington, only the following can request a copy of a birth certificate:
+Order Birth Certificates from the Snohomish County Health Department — In Washington, only the following can request a copy of a birth certificate:

 The Snohomish County Department of Health can provide authorized individuals with official copies of birth certificates for anyone born in the state — not just the county — as far back as 1907.
 Earlier records may be ordered from the Washington State Department of Health.